1001 Video Games

 , who was tasked with the 8-bit conversions brought in an unknown programmer to do the C64 version but he struggled with the sprite multiplexing.
 Although Brian contributed sprites based on the Amstrad version, Ocean stepped in and gave the job to in-house programmer David Collier.

 Spectrum version compatibility

 An enhanced 128K version was developed by Brian Beuken, who had a hand in the sprites and AI in the original 48K release.
 It adds music and has more enemies, but has more colour clash and is considered easier than the original release.
-Also, it does not run on the +2A and +3 Spectrums, whereas the 48K version does.
+It also includes a three-on-one fight halfway through the game.
+Interestingly, it does not run on the +2A and +3 Spectrums, whereas the 48K version does.
 An unofficial patch is available on the internet however.
 Having been intended to be bundled with the 128K machine's release, it was ultimately only on the obscure Stars on the 128

 Yie Ar Kung-Fu